 Zoe Schwartz is a personal trainer and life coach who enjoys helping people be fit, strong, happy and productive.
 As both an MBA and Certified Personal Trainer who has 9+ years of classic Brand Management experience, she understands the realities of life’s competing priorities and provides busy professionals the tools to consistently make time for fitness beyond providing best-in-class 1-to-1 and group workouts.
+Ultimately, fitness isn’t something we can ignore, but it’s hard work and takes a lot of time and dedication.
+That’s why finding a personal trainer, like these Fitness Trainers in Watertown, is essential in ensuring you give the body the exercise it needs.

 What motivated and inspired you to start your own business?